kbase/taxonomy_re_api/README.md

 This is an API for taxonomy data (updated from [taxon_api](https://github.com/kbase/taxon_api)) that queries the relation engine.

-This service is a registered as a KBase dynamic service under the module name `taxonomy_re_api`.
+This service is a registered as a KBase dynamic service under the module name `taxonomy_re_api` and is managed by the Catalog.

 ## API